 The achievement of the credits attributed to teaching is obtained through a written test with five open-ended questions with different degrees of complexity, together with a qualitative assessment of the pratical achievements (non sufficient, sufficient, good, excellent) for each student given by the teaching staff.This will evaluate the learning outcomes acquired by the student.
 The analysis of answers to the written test will be carried out by direct interview with the teacher.
 Upon motivated request of the student, the written test is completely replaced by a full oral exam.
 The final grade is expressed in thirtieths, with possible praise.
 For each given answer, the student will get up to 6 point, depending on the level of inclusivity and the supporting arguments provided by the answer.
 Any answer not given will equal to 0 points.
 To pass the exam it is necessary to obtain a minimum score of 18 points, equal to a grade of 18/30.
 If the exam is insufficient, or the final score is less than 18, the written test must be repeated.
 Following a double failure to pass the written test (due to insufficiency or non-acceptance of the grade obtained), the exam can only be taken by interview with the teacher.
 The attribution of the final score will be taken into account: of the level of theoretical and practical knowledge acquired (50%); the ability to apply the acquired knowledge (30%); autonomy of judgment (10%); of communication skills (10%).

 General: Physiological effects of immersion on humans.
 Diving equipment: breathing systems and the use of mixtures; protection systems and cold water diving; communication systems; transport systems; cave diving.
 Destructive sampling techniques: scratches, panels, sorbonne, nets, traps.
 Non-destructive sampling techniques: squares, transects, video and photographic surveys, visual-census.
 ROV (remotely operated vehicles).
 Underwater environmental volunteering projects.
 Transplant techniques.
 Use of sensors.
-Use of underwater lifting bag for marine litter removal and for displacement of heavy underwater equipments.
+Use of underwater lifting bag for marine litter removal and for displacement of heavy underwater equipment.

 Details: Autonomous scuba diving, basic instrumentation for underwater research.
 Underwater activities in the various scientific disciplines: areas and specificities.
 Physical and chemical oceanography: currentometry, underwater optics, water sampling.
 Portable control units.
 Criteria of accessibility and specificity in the approach to submarine habitats.
 Geology: topography, clinometry, morphometry, sedimentology, ripple-marks, penetrometry.
 Portable underwater sonars.

 Biology and ecology.
+Experimental design for field studies.
 Scientific immersion in the study of the pelagic environment and the benthos.
 Qualitative, quantitative, qualitative-quantitative surveys.
 Numerical descriptors: biomass and biovolume; abundance and density; roofing and covering; frequency.
 Destructive methods, non-destructive methods.
 Grating.
 Sorbona (air-lift sucking pump).
 Photo detection.
 Circumscribed and non-circumscribed visual methods: squares and transepts.
 Orthogonal and parallel transects.
 Type of parallel transects: Line Intercept Transect (LIT), Point Intercept Transect (PIT); Chain Transect (CT); Belt Transect (BT).
 National, EU and international regulations for scientific diving.
 Training and updating.
 Operating procedures.
 Technical and psychophysical requirements.
 Civil liability.
 Eligibility, insurance, certificates, dive booklets.
 Coordination of scientific immersion within the European Union.
 Notes on Legislative Decree 626/94 "Safety in the workplace".
 Risk assessment in scientific diving.
 Good practices for the safe performance of ISPRA and Environmental Agencies underwater activities

 Installation of anti-jellyfish nets

 Monitoring colonial invertebrates: a case study with 10x10, 20x20 squares, visual collection (picking up).
+Manipulative experiments

 Posidonia: counting and measuring shoots and leaves, lepidocronology, epiphyte coverage.